A key job of the executor is to determine all assets and debts related to the estate.

 Debts include things such as mortgages, car loans, large outstanding credit card bills, and so forth.
 See Finding Debts; you should list all debts in the EstateExec Debts tab (see Enter Debt for instructions);

-In terms of practical advice, it's probably not worth listing every small utility bill and rent payment as an "official" EstateExec debt.
+In terms of practical advice, while you must list anything owed at death as an estate debt, it's probably not worth listing every small utility bill and rent payment incurred during estate administration as an "official" EstateExec debt.
 You can just pay these off as you go, recording the payments in the EstateExec Cashflow tab (see Manage Estate Cash for instructions).

 If you are using EstateExec, you will be able to generate a standard Estate Inventory Report once you enter an estate's assets and debts.
 Perhaps more importantly, you will then find it much easier to manage the estate financials.
 When you pay off a debt, a corresponding transaction will automatically be entered in the estate account Cashflow tab, and the amount subtracted from the balance.
 When you sell an asset, a corresponding transaction will automatically be entered in that same estate account, this time adding the proceeds to the balance.
 When you allocate an asset for distribution, you will be able to see to the total value of all assets allocated for that particular heir.
 And so on.
 This is one of the main benefits of using EstateExec, and it will prove invaluable to you throughout the long-term executor process.